MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Import the ContosoShopEasy repository.
 1. Review the issues in GitHub.
-1. Clone the repository and review the codebase.
+1. Clone the repository locally and review the codebase.
 1. Analyze issues using GitHub Copilot's Ask mode.
 1. Resolve issues using GitHub Copilot's Agent mode.
 1. Test and verify the refactored code.
 1. Commit changes and close issues.

 > **NOTE**: To save time during this training exercise, you resolve a group of issues and push updates in a single commit.
 Processing issues in batches isn't a recommended best practice.
-Microsoft and GitHub recommend resolving each issue individually with separate commits rather than batch processing.
+Microsoft and GitHub recommend resolving each issue individually with separate commits.
 Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.

 ### Import the ContosoShopEasy repository